Information Technology Review Overview

 Review Type Objective Performed By And/Or With

-Initial Research & Analysis Performs Initial Research and Analysis For 5 Areas in case further review by area leadership or SMEs is needed - Portfolio, Implementation/Operations/Support, Hardware, and Projects IT Business Operations
+Initial Research & Analysis Performs Initial Research and Analysis For 5 Areas in case further review by area leadership or SMEs is needed - Portfolio, Implementation/Operations/Support, Hardware, and Projects Technology Review Request Coordinator, Director of Campus Technology.

-Accessibility Review Investigates whether the solution poses any barriers to persons with disabilities, and if so, how they can be addressed.
-IT Accessibility, ADA Office, and University Counsel
+Digital Accessibility Review Investigates whether the solution poses any barriers to persons with disabilities, and if so, how they can be addressed.
+Digital Accessibility, ADA Office, Campus Accessibility/Disability Services Center staff.

 Information Security Review Based on the type and amount of data, it determines if further vetting of the third party is needed, and determines if there is a need for a safeguarding agreement (sometimes referred to as a Rider C).
 IT Information Security Team

 Technology Review Summary Summarizes all of the reviews performed, including recommendations and next steps.
 This summary is sent to the person who completed the review request, plus the appropriate Director of Campus Technology, and should be attached to the requisition in MarketPlace.
-IT Business Operations Team
+Technology Review Request Coordinator

 During the review process, your Director of Campus Technology will be kept informed about the various reviews and can be a resource if you have questions or concerns that do not seem to be getting addressed.
 Directors are listed below.